sharubhat/serverside-developer-notes/part9/basics.md

 Lets now try something more then a 'hello world' style introductory program.

-**Problem 2: Write a program that takes an argument and prints current username if the argument is 'whoami'.**
+**Problem 2: Write a program that takes an argument and prints current username if the argument is 'whoami' or 'currentuser'.**

 I know this is a stupid example, but this will teach something.
 There are various ways to get current user and depending on OS and how the program is being run, the results can be inaccurate.
 Also there are a few ways to handle command line  argument, but that will be another post.